mfbx9da4/mfbx9da4.github.io/_projects/saraiva.md

 permalink: /saraiva
 order: "3"
 ---
 Whilst working at Chaordic I was working on the search team.
-The search product personalizes search results of ecommerce websites to match what the user has clicked or bought in the past.
+The search product personalizes search results of any ecommerce website to match what the user has clicked or bought in the past.
+Chaordic is the biggest ecommerce platform in Brazil, integrated with 60% of Brazil's ecommerce.
+Chaordic's search platform receives over 1000 rpm.

-Saraiva was one of our clients and is the biggest book shop in Brazil with over 20% of the market and our search receives over 1000 rpm.
+I developed the autocomplete widget which lead to a 50% increase in search usage and 10% increase in ecommerce sales.

-I implemented frontend of the search and the autocomplete widget.
-I also assisted in the backend (python/Flask), infrastructure (linux, docker, ansible, AWS) and elasticsearch queries.
+I also made backend and frontend optimizations which were crucial in an AB test win between our search against global leaders in ecommerce search, SLI systems.

-Our search platform won in an AB test against one of the market leaders of search platforms globally (SLI systems).
+Saraiva was one of our clients and is the biggest book shop in Brazil with over 20% of the market.
+Below is their search which I helped develop.